 On the 3P side, the dislike and distrust was a mirror image.
 Not only was there the constant buy box battle, but whenever a brand’s product started to gain traction on the Merchant side, guess who mysteriously added it on the Vendor side the next week?
 Yep the 1Pers.

-This sudden shift was not unexpected.
+The shift that started in late 2019 was not unexpected.
 Amazon has been hinting at reducing the number of companies it buys from over the last few years.
 They took some initial steps including scrapping Vendor Express in 2018.
 However, there’s more to the back story:

 - Warehouse Space: Amazon still doesn’t have enough room to manage its growth.
 Not only do they have to store their own purchases, but 30-40% of merchants use FBA (consigning their inventory to Amazon warehouses).